benlavender/homelab-docs/guides/CheatSheet.md

 git branch <name>
 # Create a new local branch and switch to it:
 git checkout -b <name>
+# If remote tracking branch is available then create a local branch and switch to it:
+git checkout <branch>
 # Create a new local branch from a remote tracking branch and switch to it:
 git checkout -b <localbranch> <remote/branch>
+# Set the upstream branch for the current branch:
+git branch --set-upstream-to <remote/branch>
 # Rename a local branch (use -m for short):
 git branch --move <oldname> <newname>
 # Rename a local branch (use -m for short) and push to remote: